KfirTayar/Hangman/README.md

 # Hangman
-The game is played by inserting a word file and selecting a random word index from it.
+The game is played by inserting a word file and selecting a random word index from it. <br />
 Enjoy :)